AzazeII/Applied-Integrations/README.md

 						And extract any type of matter from white hole entagled with black hole.
 						Cable must be connected down to pylon

-To entagle 2 holes together you need to shot two singularities from ME defnce tower in one tick*.
+To entagle 2 holes together you need to shot two singularities from ME defence tower in one tick*.
 only white and black hole can be entagled

 # For developers